gojical/hitchhikers-guide-to-sqlalchemy/basic_relationships.md

 #    models go here  #
 ######################

-# create a sqlite database in memory and make the sql queries verbose
+# create a sqlite database in memory and show me the sql queries(echo=True)
 engine = create_engine('sqlite:///:memory:', echo=True)

 # create all of the tables